 The Book Cellar is a community-based, independent bookstore in Chicago that has been around for over twenty years.
 It’s located in the heart of the Lincoln Park neighborhood, and it’s definitely worth a visit if you’re in the area.

 In addition to being a great place to find your next read, the Book Cellar is also home to a cozy cafe, so you can enjoy a cup of coffee or tea while you browse the shelves.
-Whether you’re a lifelong reader or just looking for a new place to relax, the Book Cellar is definitely worth checking out.

 29. Try an Italian Beef Sandwich